Carpal Tunnel Syndrome

-- In an open release surgery, the surgeon cuts about a 2-inch incision on the wrist.
-Then he or she uses common surgical instruments to cut the carpal ligament and enlarge the carpal tunnel.
+- In an open release surgery, the surgeon makes about a 2-inch cut on the wrist.
+They use common surgical tools to cut the carpal ligament and make the carpal tunnel larger.

-- In an endoscopic carpal tunnel release, the doctor makes 2, half-inch incisions.
-One is on the wrist, and one is on the palm.
-Then he or she inserts a camera attached to a narrow tube into the cut.
+- In an endoscopic or ultrasound-guided carpal tunnel release, the surgeon makes 1 half-inch cut on the wrist.
+Then they put a camera attached to a narrow tube into the cut.
 Or a small probe without a camera.
-The camera guides your doctor as he or she inserts the instruments and cuts the carpal ligament through the other incision.
+The camera guides the surgeon as they insert the instruments and cut the carpal ligament through the other incision.
 When there is no camera, the ultrasound device guides the surgeon on the right placement of the probe before cutting the carpal ligament.

-- The surgeon will stitch up the incision or incisions.
+- The surgeon will stitch up the cut or cuts.

 - Your hand and wrist will be placed in a splint or bandaged heavily to keep you from moving your wrist.

-Once the surgery is done, you’ll be monitored for a short time, and then allowed to go home.
-Only in rare cases or complications is an overnight stay needed for a carpal tunnel release surgery.
+Once the surgery is done, you’ll be watched for a short time.
+Then you are allowed to go home.
+Only in rare cases, or if there are complications, you will need to stay overnight.

 Your wrist will likely be in a heavy bandage or a splint for 1 to 2 weeks.
-Doctors usually schedule another appointment to remove the bandage or splint.
+Healthcare providers usually schedule another appointment to remove the bandage or splint.
 During this time, you may be encouraged to move your fingers to help prevent stiffness.

 You’ll probably have pain in your hand and wrist after surgery.
 It’s usually controlled with pain medicines taken by mouth.
-The surgeon may also have you keep the affected hand elevated while sleeping at night to help decrease swelling.
+The surgeon may also have you keep the affected hand elevated above your heart while sleeping at night.
+This will help to decrease swelling.

-Once the splint is removed, you will likely begin a physical therapy program.
+You'll likely begin a physical therapy program once the splint is removed.
 The physical therapist will teach you motion exercises to improve the movement of your wrist and hand.
 These exercises will speed healing and strengthen the area.
 You may still need to sometimes use a splint or brace for a month or so after surgery.

 The recovery period can take anywhere from a few days to a few months.
 In the meantime, you may need to adjust job duties or even take time off from work while you heal.
-Your doctor will talk to you about activity restrictions you should follow after surgery.
+Your healthcare provider will talk to you about activity restrictions you should follow after surgery.

-Let your doctor know about any of the following:
+Let your healthcare provider know about any of the following:

 - Redness, swelling, bleeding, or other drainage from the incision